intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.Http.Client/README.md

 };
 ```

-All query methods optionally accept a `ClaimsPrincipal` as a parameter, allowing you to associate a principal with an outgoing request.
+All query methods optionally accept a `RequestMetadata` as a parameter, allowing you to associate additional metadata with an outgoing request.
 This is useful if e.g. you are using a back-channel HTTP connection to query remote adapters on behalf of one of your app's users, and you need to add an `Authorize` header to an outgoing request to represent the calling user.

-You can create an `HttpMessageHandler` capable of receiving the `ClaimsPrincipal` and modifying the associated HTTP request by calling the `AdapterHttpClient.CreateRequestTransformHandler` method.
+You can create an `HttpMessageHandler` capable of receiving the `RequestMetadata` and modifying the associated HTTP request by calling the `AdapterHttpClient.CreateRequestTransformHandler` method.
 This handler can be added to the request pipeline for the `HttpClient` passed into the `AdapterHttpClient` constructor.
 If you are using ASP.NET Core, you can configure the `AdapterHttpClient` by registering it as a service with the ASP.NET Core dependency injection system:

 ```csharp
 public void ConfigureServices(IServiceCollection services) {